rust-lang/book/src/appendix-03-derivable-traits.md

 The `Clone` trait allows you to explicitly create a deep copy of a value, and the duplication process might involve running arbitrary code and copying heap data.
-See the [“Ways Variables and Data Interact:
-Clone”][ways-variables-and-data-interact-clone]<!-- ignore --> section in
-Chapter 4 for more information on `Clone`.
+See [Variables and Data Interacting with Clone”][variables-and-data-interacting-with-clone]<!-- ignore --> in Chapter 4 for more information on `Clone`.

 Deriving `Clone` implements the `clone` method, which when implemented for the whole type, calls `clone` on each of the parts of the type.
 This means all the